Freakwill/pyrimidine/paper/paper.md

 bibliography: paper.bib
 ---

-# Pyrimidine: Algebra-inspired Programming framework for genetic algorithms
+# Pyrimidine: Algebra-inspired Programming framework for evolution algorithms

-**Abstract** Pyrimidine is a general framework for genetic algorithms.
+**Abstract** Pyrimidine is a general framework for evolution algorithms.
 It is extremely extensible and can implement any iterative model, such as simulated annealing and particle swarm optimization.
 Its design is based on object-oriented programming and fully utilizes the metaprogramming capabilities of Python.
 We propose a container metaclass to construct different structures of individual and population classes.
 These classes are understood as algebraic systems, where elements can perform various operations, such as mutation and crossover of individuals in a population.
-These classes may also be the elements of higher-order classes, allowing for automatic implementation of class-level operations such as population migration in genetic algorithms.
+These classes may also be the elements of higher-order classes, allowing for automatic implementation of class-level operations such as population migration in evolution algorithms.
 We call such design style "the algebra-inspired Progamming".

-**Keywords** Pyrimidine, Genetic Algorithms, Algebra-inspired Programming, Python, meta-programming
+**Keywords** Pyrimidine, Evolution Algorithms, Algebra-inspired Programming, Python, meta-programming

 ## Introduction
+Initially developed as a general algorithm(GA), Pyrimidine has evolved to accommodate various types of evolutionary algorithms.

-Genetic algorithm (GA) is a general optimization method that mimics natural selection in evolutionary biology to solve optimization problems.
-It is the earliest developed intelligent algorithm [1-4], which has been widely used in multiple fields and has been modified and combined with new algorithms [5-6].
-This article does not review its principles.
-Please refer to reference [4] and the literature cited therein for more information.
+As one of the earliest developed intelligent algorithms [1-4], GA has found extensive application across various domains and has undergone modifications and integrations with new algorithms [5-6].
+The principles of GA will not be extensively reviewed in this article.
+For a detailed understanding, please refer to reference [4] and the associated literature.

-Currently, lots of programming languages provide libraries that implement GA frameworks.
-Python may provides most GA frameworks, including well-known libraries such as deap [7], gaft and tpot as the parameter optimizor[8-9] for machine learning, as well as scikit-opt and gplearn as the extensions of scikit-learn [10], etc. This article introduces pyrimidine, which is a general algorithm framework designed by the author.
-It strictly follows object-oriented programming(OOP) principles compared to other libraries and utilizes Python's metaprogramming capabilities.
+Presently, a variety of programming languages feature libraries that implement Genetic Algorithm (GA) frameworks.
+Python stands out for its extensive collection of GA frameworks, including notable ones like deap [7] for general purposes, gaft for optimization, and tpot for super-parameter tuning [8-9], along with scikit-learn, such as scikit-opt and gplearn [10].
+This article introduces pyrimidine, a general algorithm framework for GA and other EA.
+Adhering rigorously to object-oriented programming (OOP) principles, pyrimidine distinguishes itself from other libraries, making effective use of Python's metaprogramming capabilities.

 ## Algebra-inspired Programming

-GA consists of two main components: individuals(choromosomes) and populations.
+As known, GA consists of two main components: individuals( or choromosomes) and populations.

 A oridinary idea of implementation in Python, populations are desienged as the lists of individuals, individuals( chromosomes) are the lists of genes.
 You can create an individual using the standard library `array` or the well-known third-party numerical computing library `numpy`[11].
 The latter is convenient for various numerical computations but may be slower for cross operations.